 Next to the parcel is the man with a fish, a sturgeon.
 One wonders why this fish specifically.
 What does the word sturgeon mean?
 An etymology dictionary gives it as from the O. E. styria, perhaps from the root of stir.
 Stir then is given as from words meaning "to disturb", "to scatter and destroy", ultimately probably from the root of the word "storm".

-Alex as Leviathan?
+Because of Kubrick playing with Alex as 666, I'm going to run with this a little further.
 Leviathan in Hebrew means "twisted, coiled".
 If we look at the mural again, beside the sturgeon is a twisted, coiled rope, and a man sitting above with his foot on it has the speech bubble "LUVEY" coming out of his mouth.
 Levi is a name that comes from LVH, which is the root word of Leviathan, the meaning of LVH being "to twine, i.e. (by implication) to unite, to remain; also to borrow (as a form of obligation) or (caus.) to lend".
 What we are looking at here is the twining aspect.

 The foot upon Leviathan may also refer to the constellation of Hercules depicted with his foot upon the head of Draco.

-Leviathan of course is the Hebrew sea monster that became later synonymous with satan.
+Leviathan is the Hebrew sea monster that became later synonymous with satan.
 He is a form of a storm god.
+We already have the sturgeon (storm) observed beside the parcel, on a hook.

 In Psalm 104 he is just one of god's creations, but over in Job 41, well, Leviathan is quite a handful and is believed to be possibly based on the Egyptian crocodile.